liu-cool-cmd/campus-commute-assistant/docs/ARCHITECTURE.md

 The Duke parser is the only layer that knows TransLoc endpoints and PascalCase response fields.
 It maps the numeric provider RouteID through the returned route object's exact `GtfsId`; core modules receive only GTFS route IDs, decoded coordinates, ordered stops, and normalized vehicle records.
-Route metadata is cached for 15 minutes, vehicle snapshots refresh about every 30 seconds while the document is visible, and concurrent requests are deduplicated.
+Route metadata is cached for 15 minutes, vehicle snapshots refresh about every 5 seconds while the document is visible and the home or Live Trip screen shows a recommendation, and concurrent requests are deduplicated.

 `routeProgress` projects GPS and ordered stops onto cumulative polyline distance.
 Closed routes allow one validated stop-order seam wrap and use directed cyclic distance rather than geographic